el634dev/React-Cryptocurrency-API/README.md

 The API used for this project is public and can be found at https://www.coingecko.com/en/api/documentation?.
 After scrolled down to coins and see a list called GET and click on the second list called /coins/market.

-### The tutorial that was used for this project can be found at https://www.youtube.com/watch?v=9ohK7CapmIs for more information and a visual walkthrough of the project.
+### The tutorial that was used for more information for this project can be found at https://www.youtube.com/watch?v=9ohK7CapmIs for more information and a visual walkthrough of the project.

 In the project directory, you can run:
 ### `npm create react app react-api crypto-tracker-v1`